khulnasoft-bot/control-panel/README.md

 - Build docker image (production and staging branches only): build and push a docker image that will be deployed automatically
 - Code quality: check linter, formatter, types and tests
 - E2E tests (manual trigger): run the end-to-end tests
-- Preview env (PR only): creates a deployment on Koyeb with the code of the pull request
+- Preview env (PR only): creates a deployment on Snipkit with the code of the pull request
 - Publish design system (manual trigger): publish the design system in a github npm package

 ## Submitting pull requests